noncombatant/abc/README.md

 collectively stored at the end of the .data section and are then converted to word addresses at runtime, before `main` is called.

-The generated assembly is *very* inefficient; not even constant expressions are reduced at compile time.
+ABC generates **very** inefficient object code; not even constant expressions are reduced at compile time.
 Also I/O is currently not buffered.

 ## How To Use